belastingdienst/opr-paas/docs/overview/core_concepts/authorization.md

     when not defined all groups as specified in the Paas are used by default.
   - For every group, the Paas definition is checked for the functional roles;
     when not defined the default role mapping is used.
-  - For every functional role the technical roles are derived from the Paas ConfigMap;
+  - For every functional role the technical roles are derived from the PaasConfig;
   - For every PaasNs namespace the PaasNs controller creates a role binding for every applicable technical role, and adds the groups that should have the required permissions;